-Priority tax claims are unsecured income, employment, and other taxes described by 507(a)(8) of the Code.
-Unless the holder of such a 507(a)(8) priority tax claim agrees otherwise, it must receive the present value of such claim, in regular installments paid over a period not exceeding 5 years from the order of relief.
-The amounts of the monthly installments that are provided for by the plan are specifically stated for each claim in Exhibit D- Schedule of Payments to Creditors attached herein.
+Priority tax claims are unsecured income, employment, and other taxes described by \$507(a)(8) of the Code.
+Unless the holder of such a \$507(a)(8) priority tax claim agrees otherwise, it must receive the present value of such claim, in regular installments paid over a period not exceeding 5 years from the order of relief.
+The amounts of the monthly installments that are provided for by the plan are specifically stated for each claim in Exhibit C attached herein.